devaparvata/ak/Digital Forensics Investigation Protocol: A Comprehensive Guide to Effective Investigation and Evidence Management.md

-Certainly!
-Below is a detailed procedure for digital forensics within a large bank:

 ### 1. Request and Authorization
 - **Investigation Order**: Receive and validate the investigation order from the appropriate authority within the bank, such as legal counsel or compliance officers.